arturograu/barrel_me/README.md

 1. **Right-click** on a folder in your Dart or Flutter project
 2. Select **"Create Barrel"** from the context menu
-3. Enter a name for your barrel file (e.g., `auth`, `models`) or press Enter to use the folder name
-4. The barrel file(s) will be created automatically
+3. Done!
+The barrel file(s) are created automatically using the folder name

 The extension will: